CptPirx/detaviz/README.md

 Continue?
 (Y/n) # Tyoe Y and press enter to commence model training
 ```

-This will automatically queue and train 3 separate models with different window sizes.
+This will automatically queue and train 3 separate ResNet models with different window sizes.

 **Adding new model construction**
 To add a new model that is compatible with the project, please inspect and recreate the pattern of the files associated with the